chirag-optisol/IA-README/index.md

 ## How to translate this to Webpages?

 <p align="justify">The Intelligent Automation App utilizes Q-Learning to create bots that can do Automation Testing, Form Filling and much more.
 The concept of environment, state, action and reward can be easily translated to a Webpage setting where the elements of the page can be defined as measureable states.
 The actions are the ways in which a user can potentially interact with the Webpage.
-Rewards can be assigned to a certain success/assertion messages appearing on the Webpage.
+Rewards can be assigned to a certain success messages appearing on the Webpage.
 Let's have a look at how to apply it to our use-case for form filling.</p>

 <p align="justify">Lets consider the login page of the Intelligent Automation app for this example:- </p>